West Gate Bridge

-The West Gate Bridge is a steel, box girder, cable-stayed bridge in Melbourne, Victoria, Australia, spanning the Yarra River just north of its mouth into Port Phillip.
-It carries the West Gate Freeway and is a vital link between the Melbourne central business district (CBD) and western suburbs, with the industrial suburbs in the west, and with the city of Geelong 80 km to the south-west.
-It is part of one of the busiest road corridors in Australia.
-The high span bridge was built to allow large cargo ships to access the docks in the Yarra River.
+The West Gate Bridge is a steel, box girder, cable-stayed bridge across the Yarra River, north of its mouth into Port Phillip, and Westgate Park, located in Melbourne, Victoria, Australia.
+The bridge carries the West Gate Freeway and links Melbourne's city centre with its western suburbs and Geelong, 80 km to the south-west.
+Opened in 1978, the bridge has formed part of one of the busiest road corridors in Australia; and carried 203,000 vehicles per day, As of November 2023.

-The main river span is 336 m long, and 58 m above the water.
-The total length of the bridge is 2582.6 m.
-It is the fifth-longest in Australia, the longest being Melbourne's Bolte Bridge at 5 km.
+The bridge has a clearance of 58 m below its main span to allow large cargo ships to access the Port of Melbourne.
+The total length of the bridge is 2582.6 m, making it the fifth-longest bridge in Australia; the longest being Melbourne's Bolte Bridge at 5 km.
 The West Gate Bridge is twice as long as the Sydney Harbour Bridge and is one of the highest road decks in Australia, higher than Sydney Harbour Bridge's 49 m.
-It carries up to 200,000 vehicles per day.

-The bridge passes over Westgate Park, a large environmental and recreational reserve created during the bridge's construction.
+On 15 October 1970, dozens of workers were mid-construction on the bridge when it collapsed in what was Australia's deadliest industrial accident.
+Thirty-five men were killed and the lives of many more workers and their families were abruptly disrupted.